A little more about me

 - Sapiens by Yuval Noah Harari.
 Hard truths about the world we’ve made for ourselves.
 Everyone, EVERYONE please read this book.

 - Seveneves by Neal Stephenson.
-The moon blows up and mankind has to figure out how to survive in space for 5000 years.
+The moon blows up, and all of its itty bitty pieces are about to rain hellfire on the planet, and mankind has to figure out how to escape it and survive in space for 5000 years.
 900 pages of mind melting hard sci-fi that I blew through in a week.

 - Words That Work by Frank Luntz.
-Conservative mastermind twists language to help politicians and companies get away with things.
-Often bad things.
+Conservative mastermind twists language to help politicians and companies get away with bad things.
 Creepy and brilliant.

 - Hidden in Plain Sight by Jan Chipchase.
 Design researcher pulls insights from people’s daily activities in near and far flung places in the world to inform product strategy for his clients.
 Fascinating and humbling.

 - Vagabonding by Rolf Potts.
-The book that makes me want to leave it all behind and buy a one way ticket to somewhere.
+This book makes me want to leave it all behind and buy a one way ticket to somewhere.

 - Don’t Make Me Think by Steve Krug.
 A classic on usability and empathy for users in web design.